How to Find Importing Wholesalers For Your Product Line Overseas

 How do you find a good importing wholesaler for your product line overseas?
 Once you've identified a likely prospect, how do you determine if they are a reputable outfit and a good fit for your needs?

-- The U.S. Export Assistance Center (EAC) is staffed by professionals from the SBA, the U.S. Department of Commerce, the U.S. Export-Import Bank and other public and private organizations.
-They can provide the help you need to find reputable distributors and to compete in today’s global marketplace.
+- The Department of Commerce website export.gov is staffed by professionals from the SBA, the U.S. Department of Commerce, the U.S. Export-Import Bank, and other public and private organizations.
+They can provide the help you need to find reputable distributors to compete in today’s global marketplace.

 - Trade Leads Database contains pre-screened, time-sensitive leads and government tenders gathered through U.S. Commercial Service offices around the world.
 You can search leads and receive notification when new leads are posted.

 - Platinum Key Service allows U.S. companies to take advantage of longer-term, sustained and customized U.S. Commercial Service assistance on a range of issues.
 The service can include a range of issues including, but not limited to, identifying markets, launching products or developing major project opportunities.
 Ongoing service is available for six months, one year, or a specified time frame based on the mutually agreed-upon scope of work.

 - The Gold Key Matching Service Program is for a small company with a bigger budget.
 It is one of the most efficient ways for a small businessperson to meet with pre-screened potential cross-border business associates, whether you are seeking an agent, a distributor or a joint-venture partner.